 FAA Awards Grants For Noise Reduction Research

-The FAA has awarded $19 million in research grants to 14 U.S. universities to study ways to reduce aviation noise and address other environmental issues.
-The noise-related projects fall into…
+• The FAA has awarded $19 million in research grants to 14 U.S. universities to study ways to reduce aviation noise and address other environmental issues, with noise projects specifically targeting new aircraft, communities, and advanced air mobility.

 The FAA has awarded $19 million in research grants to 14 U.S. universities to study ways to reduce aviation noise and address other environmental issues.
 The noise-related projects fall into three categories: looking at sound as it relates to new aircraft; communities; and advanced air mobility (AAM) aircraft, drones and rotorcraft.
 Participating universities include the Georgia Institute of Technology, University of Illinois, Pennsylvania State University, Stanford University, Massachusetts Institute of Technology and Boston University.